blendin/Monoscrape/README.md

 ## Interesting Tidbits

-A few main things to note here are the X-XSRF token (which you absolutely need to get your reponses back) and that the response comes back as malformed JSON [Apparently to prevent some nefariousness](https://chromium.googlesource.com/infra/infra/+/master/appengine/monorail/static/js/framework/framework-ajax.js).
+A few main things to note here are the X-XSRF token (which you absolutely need to get your responses back).
+Also the response comes back as malformed JSON, [apparently to prevent some nefariousness](https://chromium.googlesource.com/infra/infra/+/master/appengine/monorail/static/js/framework/framework-ajax.js).
 Speaking of which, all monorail source code is located [here](https://chromium.googlesource.com/infra/infra/+/master/appengine/monorail)

 ## Basic Usage